andrecossa5/Cellula/README.md

 # Cellula

-A (python) scripts collection for semi-automatic, seamless single-cell analysis (soon a Nextflow pipeline. * denote features which are still pending in the current codebase).
+Seamless single-cell analysis in python (soon a Nextflow pipeline. * denote features which are still pending in the current codebase).

 Aim of this project is to provide a toolkit for the exploration of scRNA-seq.
 These tools perform common single-cell analysis tasks (i.e., data pre-processing and integration, cell clustering and annotation (*)) with the following features: